-The course is delivered as a block of three days of teaching and a variety of online tasks which will allow the students to identify areas for improvement in their subject knowledge and delivery skills.
+The course is delivered using a distanced learning model of synchronous and asynchronous sessions which will allow the students to identify areas for improvement in their subject knowledge and delivery skills.
 Both delivery methods provide the flexibility for students to continue to work whilst studying.
 Self-study is factored into the programme along with time to develop a portfolio of evidence.

-Level 5 Module Code Module Title Credits (Number) Status (Mandatory (M) or Optional (O)) DPSE 2001 Exploring Effective Personal and Social Education 30 M
+Level 5 Module Code Module Title Credits (Number) Status (Mandatory (M) or Optional (O)) DPSE 2001 Exploring Effective Personal and Social Education 30 М